Are you looking for alternative living solutions?

 Recycled timber is a popular low-cost construction material that has seen an increase in use these past few years in the building industry.

-It’s popularity means that reclaimed timber has become one of the most common cheap and trendy building materials.
+It’s popularity means that reclaimed timber has become one of the most common cheap and trendy building materials for alternative living solutions.

 Wood can be susceptible to things like warping or splitting -old timber is more durable and dried out meaning you won’t run into this problem when using this material to construct your home.